The Memotech MTX Series

 would be to install Andy's RAM card internally and CFX

-externally, though the positions could be reversed swapped
+externally, though the positions could be reversed if you wanted.

 After purchasing CFX, one buyer found

 that his "MTX512" had a 32k computer board inside, but it did